-I already heard of them talking with colleagues in the WP community, and I knew they have a tough screening process.
-But I like challenges and to compile an application form takes only 2 minutes, so I said myself: why not?
+I already heard of them talking with colleagues in the WP community, and I knew they had a tough screening process.
+But I like challenges and to compile an application form takes only 2 minutes, so I said to myself: why not?

 June 2017, I decided I can’t lose this opportunity

 I sent several emails asking to go ahead and complete the application process, but after talking with the Codeable team, I understood it would not be so easy.
 But the moment arrived and on the 1st of July, I was officially a Codeable Expert.

 Four months later, I can proudly say I completed 150+ projects.

 Which kind of projects we do at Codeable

 I personally worked with three types of customers: